 A diagnosis will be made based on the blood test.
 The test results may also help find the cause of the anemia.

 Treatment will depend on the cause of anemia.
-Mild anemia may not need to be treated.
-The doctor will simply monitor your baby’s blood.
+Mild anemia may be monitored with blood tests.
 As little blood as possible will be taken to keep the anemia from getting worse.

 Healthy Children—American Academy of Pediatrics